Parping/BorderSpace/readme.txt

 UI:
 HP, Energy, exp, bomb, collections, collect action progress bar, level, minimap, shop.
 Shop gives text to describe the things player can unlock or buy.
+The Screen has to much things so I delete the score UI.

 Advanced method:
 robot arm can find player's position and move itself to the player.